 A worksheet is available: www.bouldercolorado.gov/smartregs.
 Inspectors should download the worksheet and fill out the base points in each category.
 The worksheet will configure a list of recommendations based on the base points by automatically calculating the largest potential point increases to reach compliance.
 The list will be sorted with lowest cost measures as primary recommendations.
 These recommendations are based on a set of general assumptions and should be used as a guide rather than an actual work scope for the unit.
 Each unit should work with a contractor to identify the priority measures specific to each unit for a more tailored route to compliance.

-Once final inspection is completed, the inspector should fill in the final points in the worksheet, sign, and submit to property owner to include in their application to the city.
+Once the final inspection is completed, the inspector should fill in the final points in the worksheet, sign, and submit to the city electronically.